By Ian Harvey

 1. Stay in the Game:

-With such a dour near-term prognosis, it might be tempting to bail out of stocks indiscriminately.
+When volatility becomes extreme, it might be tempting to bail out of stocks indiscriminately.
 Do so at your own risk.
 Between 1928 and 2010, if an investor missed just the best 1% of the market days, the annualized return plunged from a positive 4.86% to a negative 7.08% – a differential of 12.94 percentage points.

 “Staying in the game if at all possible always has been, and always will be, the pathway to profits.”